-American roulette is commonly found at all good online casinos and remains one of the most popular games played, even at land-based gambling joints.
+American roulette is found at most online casinos and is fully established as one of the most popular games played, even at land-based casinos.
 The game has simple rules, and for some bets pays ridiculously high amounts of money.

-If you want to learn about American roulette, we break down all the essential information you need to know before hitting the tables.
+If you want to play American roulette online, we break down all the essential information you need to know before hitting the tables.
 We'll cover all of the odds for every bet, list advantages and disadvantages of the game, look back at the game's rich history, and also list some of the differences between American roulette and other varieties of the game.

 - Live Dealer Games